 Total Costs and Expenses including depreciation for 2014 amounted to P34.6 million.
-Compared to the Costs and Expenses incurred in 2013, expenses was lower in 2014 by P27.4 million mainly due to the following:
+Compared to the Costs and Expenses incurred in 2013, expenses was lower in 2014 due to following:

 - Higher provision for impairment of deferred exploration costs and mining rights was recognized in 2013 following the discontinuance of all mining projects under APC Mining Corporation amounting to P46.8 million.
-For the year 2014, impairment of deferred exploration costs amounting to P16.3 million were recognized on exploration projects under Aragorn Coal Resources, Inc. and PRC-Magma Energy Resources, Inc. - Salaries and Employee Benefits in 2014 was lower by P2.8 million or 33% compared to the year 2013 mainly due to retirement and resignation of employees. - The decline was countered by an increase in the taxes and licenses and other incidental costs attributable to the sale of available-for-sale financial assets during the latter portion of 2014.
+For the year 2014, impairment of deferred exploration costs amounting to P16.3 million were recognized on exploration projects under APC Energy Resources, Inc. and PRC-Magma Energy Resources, Inc. - Salaries and Employee Benefits in 2014 was lower by P2.8 million or 33% compared to the year 2013 mainly due to retirement and resignation of employees. - The decline in costs and expenses was countered by an increase in the taxes and licenses and other incidental costs attributable to the sale of available-for-sale financial assets during the latter portion of 2014.

-Net income in 2014 compared to net loss in 2013 amounted to P120.8 million and P71.4 million, respectively.
 Other comprehensive income amounted to P118.5 million in 2014 compared to the comprehensive loss of P77.5 million in 2013.
-The variance was due to the recognized net income of P120.8 million in 2014 and partially offset by the lower reduction to the unrealized mark-to-market gain on Available-for-Sale Financial Assets amounting to P2.3 million and a lower re-measurement loss on defined benefit obligation amounting to P0.1 million.
+The variance mostly was due to the recognized net income of P120.8 million in 2014, in addition to lower unrealized mark-to-market loss on Available-for-Sale Financial Assets amounting to P2.2 million and a lower re-measurement loss on defined benefit obligation amounting to P0.1 million in 2014.